CounterHack/config-review/Logging_Alerting_Requirements.md

 The product must provide a mechanism to maintain the storage of logs over a certain period of time.

-> Election technology components should be designed to store audit logs for multiple significant events without losing any data.
+> technology components should be designed to store audit logs for multiple significant events without losing any data.
 Logs should be retained for a minimum of 180 days with the option to archive logs for longer periods of time.

 Applies to: All